rd2/tbd/README.md

 ## MacOS (e.g. Catalina 10.15.4) Instructions

 OpenStudio [2.9.1](https://github.com/NREL/OpenStudio/releases/tag/v2.9.1) is the most up-to-date version that remains [compatible](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) with SketchUp 2017.
 OpenStudio 2.9.1 measures require Ruby 2.2.5, which is several iterations behind the default Ruby 2.6 version available on any recently-purchased Mac.
-Although it is quite common for developers to have access to more than one Ruby version, some effort is required for Ruby versions < 2.3 (e.g. 2.2.5 is no longer officially supported, OpenSSL-1.0 (not 1.1) is required yet considered deprecated).
+Although it is quite common for developers to have access to more than one Ruby version, some effort is required for Ruby versions < 2.3 (e.g. 2.2.5 is no longer officially supported, it requires OpenSSL-1.0 (not 1.1) which is considered deprecated).
 To help Mac users (and potentially Linux users as well), the following steps are recommended (although architecture-specific tweaks may be required).

 From a Terminal, install [Homebrew](https://brew.sh/index) - nice for package distribution and management.
 With a few tweaks, it will handle most package downloads, dependencies, etc. Using Homebrew, install OpenSSL-1.0, and then _rbenv_ (which allows users to manage multiple Ruby versions).
 One way of doing it: